 The GHES Fellowship is designed for: US doctoral students (PhD, DrPH, etc.), professional students (MD, DDS, DVM, PharmD, etc.), post-doctoral fellows, junior faculty, and foreign post-doctoral fellows and junior investigators (within 5 years of their terminal degree) from participating international sites in LMICs.

-U.S. trainees accepted into this program will spend 8-10 months at one of the international training sites available through the GHES consortium (see list of Fellowship Affiliated LMIC Sites).
-U.S.-based junior faculty are not required to spend 8-10 months at the site but their GHES funding must only be allocated to their awarded project(s) at the LMIC site.
+U.S. trainees accepted into this program will spend 10 to 11 months at one of the international training sites available through the GHES consortium (see list of Fellowship Affiliated LMIC Sites).
+U.S.-based junior faculty are not required to spend 10 to 11 months at the site but their GHES funding must only be allocated to their awarded project(s) at the LMIC site.
 The non-U.S. fellows will spend their fellowship at their LMIC training site.
 Trainees must also attend a mandatory five-day orientation session in July at the NIH campus, Bethesda, MD.
 U.S.-based junior faculty are not required to attend the entire NIH orientation but are encouraged to participate in the first three days to meet the expectations of professional contribution and interaction with Fogarty and NIH leadership.

 Fellowships will provide support for 12 consecutive months of stipend, health insurance, modest research supply costs, travel costs to and from the LMIC research site, and a week-long orientation on the campus of the NIH.
 Junior faculty will receive funding for research supplies and travel costs. excluding stipend.